account-tech/docs/move-framework/concepts/intents.md

 #### Intent type

 Each intent interface has an associated "intent type" represented by a [Witness](https://move-book.com/programmability/witness-pattern.html).
-This field serves two purposes.
-It facilitates intents parsing within SDKs and front-ends, and it ensures the cohesion of the intent interface.&#x20;
+This field serves two purposes: it facilitates intent parsing within SDKs and front-ends, and it ensures the cohesion of the intent interface.

 The functions implementing the intent must use a Witness to ensure proper execution of the intent.
-This Witness is saved within the intent upon request.
-It is then checked during execution to ensure the correct function is called.
-Since the Witness has drop only ability, it cannot be used in malicious functions.  &#x20;
+This Witness is saved within the intent upon request and is then checked during execution to ensure the correct function is called.
+Since the Witness has only the `drop` ability, it cannot be used in malicious functions.

 #### Role

 Roles are defined per intent module, meaning that two intents defined in the same module will have the same role.
-A role looks like `package_id::module_name`.
+A role follows the format `package_id::module_name`.

-This value allows for a more granular resolution of an intent.
-Global resolution rules can be set for an account and different rules can be defined for each of the roles.&#x20;
+This value allows for more granular resolution of an intent.
+Global resolution rules can be set for an account, and different rules can be defined for each of the roles.

 {% hint style="info" %}
 For instance, in our Multisig implementation of the Smart Account framework, we define a global threshold.
 Then there are different and lower thresholds for selected roles.
-Each intent has a gauge for the global threshold and the one for its matching role.
-All Multisig members can increase the global gauge by approving the intent, but only members with the right role can increase its gauge.
+Each intent has a gauge for the global threshold and one for its matching role.
+All Multisig members can increase the global gauge by approving the intent, but only members with the appropriate role can increase its gauge.
 The first threshold to be reached (global or role) enables intent execution.
 {% endhint %}

 #### Params

-In the same idea, all intents have common parameters (key, description, creation\_time, execution\_times, expiration\_time).
-To reduce boilerplate, a `Param` object is constructed beforehand and passed in the request function.
+Similarly, all intents have common parameters (key, description, creation_time, execution_times, expiration_time).
+To reduce boilerplate, a `Params` object is constructed beforehand and passed to the request function.
 The fields of Params are held in a dynamic field, so that if the `Intent` type must evolve, interface signatures can remain the same.

 ```rust
 public struct Params has key, store {